 In generating performance data, the results are highly influenced by how much leverage is employed when trading.
 We have assumed a starting capital amount each year that is around half our standard FX position size; such that leverage of a standard position size is around 2x capital.

-In 2016, we traded gold to a significant extent and made a few trades in US Treasury bond and Australian interest rate futures.
+In addition to FX majors, we have traded in gold, US Treasury bond and Australian interest rate futures.
+And in December 2017 and Jan-2018, we held a position in a Bitcoin exchange-traded note.
 These instruments have different risk profiles than major currencies and position size was calibrated accordingly.

-We have often had multiple trades open at the same time, such that total leverage has often been larger than 2x capital.
-During 2016, after a poor performance period in Q3, we also began trading with smaller trade sizes as low as a quarter of one standard trade.
+We have had multiple trades open at the same time, such that total leverage has been larger than 2x capital.

 The tables below provide further details for each currency pair or other instrument traded. (percentage return based on our assumed start-of-year capital, the number of trades, share of winning trades, %max win unleveraged, %max loss unleveraged).